The 8 Best Izakaya Spots in North York

 What's Trending Right Now

-New openings, viral dishes, and the spots dominating social media in North York's izakaya scene.
-Verified February 2026.
+New openings, viral dishes, and recent closures in North York's izakaya scene.
+Verified May 2026 against Google Places.

 Viral Dish